 In 1973, the Government of Finland also took a decision to include Vietnam on the list of long-term partner countries of the Finnish development co-operation.
 This decision soon materialised into concrete action.
 The Finnish Embassy in Hanoi was set up in 1974.
 Finland confirmed its relations with the Socialist Republic of Vietnam after the unification of the country in 1975.
-In 2013, the countries celebrate the 40th anniversary of diplomatic relations with many events organized over the year.
+In 2013, the countries celebrated the 40th anniversary of diplomatic relations with many events organized over the year.

 Soon after the diplomatic relations were established Finland and Vietnam started negotiations on long-standing development assistance.
-From 1979 until 2012, Finland has assisted Vietnam with approximately 260 million euro, including a grant aid of 7,5 million euro in 2012.
-Taking together grant aid and soft loans, Finland’s support was altogether 22,2 million euro in 2012.
+From 1973 until 2015, Finland has assisted Vietnam with approximately 470 million euros, according to OECD statistics.

 Finland concentrates its support to Vietnam now on two sectors: 1) natural resources management and climate change and 2) knowledge society.
 Three on-going major programmes develop Vietnamese water supply and sanitation sector, forestry and knowledge society.
 As Vietnam has seen impressive economic growth and declining poverty, Finnish development cooperation with Vietnam will decrease in the coming years, and the countries are gradually shifting to new forms of cooperation.